Savoie-Research-Group/papers/250322-Model_Reactions/README.md

 ├── fig1
 │   ├── IRC_xyz  # (List of IRC xyz images)
-│   ├── React_Prod_TS_xyz  # (List of Reactant, Product, and DFT optimized TS xyz (in that order)) │   └── report.csv  # (Gibbs energies of activations)
+│   ├── React_Prod_TS_xyz  # (List of Reactant, Product, and DFT optimized TS xyz (in that order)) │   └── DA_barrier.csv  # (Gibbs energies of activations)
 ├── fig3
 │   ├── actual_reaction_React_Prod_TS_xyz  # (List of Reactant, Product, and DFT optimized TS xyz (in that order) for actual reaction)
 │   ├── model_reaction_React_Prod_TS_xyz  # (List of Reactant, Product, and DFT optimized TS xyz (in that order) for model reaction)
 │   └── YARP2_benchmark.csv  # (Gibbs energies of activations of actual reactions and their corresponding model reactions) ├── fig4
-│   ├── energies.txt  # (Gibbs energies of activations for all reactions across all sampling schemes) │   ├── React_Prod_xyz  # (List of Reactant and Product xyz (in that order)) │   ├── sampling1_TS_xyz  # (DFT optimized TS xyz for sampling scheme 1)
+│   ├── different_scheme_results.txt  # (Gibbs energies of activations for all reactions across all sampling schemes) │   ├── React_Prod_xyz  # (List of Reactant and Product xyz (in that order)) │   ├── sampling1_TS_xyz  # (DFT optimized TS xyz for sampling scheme 1)
 │   ├── sampling2_TS_xyz  # (DFT optimized TS xyz for sampling scheme 2)